colinbatchelor/gdbank/guidelines.md

 ### Inversion structures
 The noun preceding it is an `obj` of it.

+## _air ais_

+While _ais_ is tagged as _Uf_ in phrases like _air ais no air adhart_ there seems to be no good reason to treat the first half differently from the second half.

 ## _bi_
 Auxiliary use: we follow the Irish UD treebank and treat _bi_ as a `VERB`, and the verbal noun as a `NOUN` linked back to _bi_ with an `xcomp` deprel.